Wilderness Trip Planning

 What are the current snow and avalanche conditions?

 Whenever you enter a wilderness area, you are responsible for your own safety and should be prepared and experienced for the conditions you will encounter.
 Yosemite does not provide avalanche conditions.
 For snowpack information, see the California Cooperative Snow Survey page.
 The Eastern Sierra Avalanche Center, operating out of Mammoth Lakes, can provide general avalanche risk for the area.

 Where can I wilderness camp in winter?

 In general, winter backpackers must camp at least one mile from a plowed road.
-Camping is not allowed within 1½ miles of the Yosemite Ski and Snowboard area (formerly Badger Pass Ski Area) boundary.
+Camping is not allowed within 1½ miles of the Badger Pass Ski Area boundary.
 Camping is also not allowed at Summit Meadow, Dewey Point, or Glacier Point (camping is permitted near both points, but not at the points themselves).